 - 1 teaspoon cumin

 - 1 teaspoon turmeric

-- 1 red chili pepper or jalapeno, diced (remove the seeds if you want your pakoras less hot)
+- 1 medium red chili pepper - diced (remove the seeds if you want your pakoras less hot)

-- 1 cup broccoli florets, chopped into small floret pieces
+- ½ small broccoli head - 1 cup chopped into small floret pieces

-- Once the pakora batter is smooth, carefully mix in the vegetables.
+- Once the batter is smooth, carefully mix in the vegetables.

 - Use a large spoon or small measuring cup to add 6 equal portions of batter onto the baking tray.

 - Immediately add the pakoras to the oven.
-Bake them for 15 minutes or until they are firm and golden on the top.
+Bake them for 15 minutes or until they are firm and golden brown.

 - Test the batter by scooping out a spoonful onto a plate.
 If it doesn't hold its shape, it is too thin.

 - Chickpea flour batter gets thicker as it sits in the bowl.
 If it is still too thin, add more chickpea flour.
 Do this before adding the vegetables; otherwise, you may end up with lumpy batter.

 - Store leftover pakoras in an airtight container in the refrigerator for 4-5 days.
 You can also freeze them for 3 months.
 Let the pakoras cool to room temperature, then separate them with parchment paper so they don't stick together.

 - Reheat in a preheated oven at 350 F. Cover them with foil to prevent them from burning before the middle is hot.
 Reheating will take 15 minutes.
 If the pakoras are frozen, they will take about 20 – 25.
 Uncover them for the last 5 minutes to crisp them.